Welcome to the Minuetto Music Festival

 Named for the famed Metropolitan Opera Announcer, the Milton Cross winners will be featured on:

-3. Cast in a role or soloist for the Minuetto Finale Concert
+3. Cast in a role and/or soloist for the Minuetto Finale Concert

 5. The Continuo Arts Foundation Website